dummifiedme/TheNotebook/NotesVault/First-Past-The-Post System.md

 - Every member represents a Geographical area aka Constituency
 	- One member elected from one constituency.
 	- One who secures a majority of votes = elected
-	- Simple majority electorate deoesn't represent whole electorate ([[System of Proportional Representation]])
+	- Simple majority electorate deoesn't represent whole electorate
 		- aka doesn't secure due representation to minorities
+		- > [[System of Proportional Representation]] aims to remove the (these) defects.
 -